dsccommunity/dsccommunity.org/content/guidelines/testing-guidelines.md

 1. [Resolve dependencies](/guidelines/contributor#resolve-dependencies)
 1. [Build module](/guidelines/contributor#build-module)

->NOTE!
-Each time a source file changes you must re-build the module before
+>**NOTE!** Each time a source file changes you must re-build the module before
 >running tests again.
 This is because the tests are always run against the
 >built module in the 'output' folder, not the modules source files.

+>**KNOWN ISSUE:** If the DSC resources are importing a module from the folder
+>`Modules` (common module), the common module is already imported if you
+>run the tests a second time.
+That means that any changes that you make to
+>the common module are not reflected in the test run.
+To workaround this
+>the common module have to be manually removed using `Remove-Module -Name 'ModuleName'`.
+>There are a second workaround, force import the module in the DSC resources.
+>Force importing the module are not recommended due to performance and could
+>have a big impact in production.

 ##### Running Tests Locally Using Pipeline